cjngai/TABle5/README.md

 TABle5 is free software released under the [MIT License](https://tldrlegal.com/license/mit-license).
 Basically, you can do whatever you want with TABle5 as long as you include the original copyright and license notice in any copy of the software/source.

+Conway's Game of Life [implementation](https://github.com/nomatteus/conway-game-of-life-js) is also released under the MIT License.